SKAUL05/livestream/README.md

 ## Start RethinkDB

 Make sure you have RethinkDB running.
-You can start RethinkDB by typing below command
+You can start RethinkDB by typing below command in terminal.

 ```
 rethinkdb